 A small draw back of all this hybridising means some Moth Orchids will be almost in constant flower, which is obviously beautiful to look at but comes at the plant's expense.

-There are hundreds of different looking Moth Orchids with various names on the labels.
+There are hundreds of different looking Moth Orchid plants with various names on the labels.
 But almost all Moth Orchids have similar growth patterns and so for the everyday fan it's just best to pick the plant with the colours or markings that you enjoy the most.
+It's time to tackle the Phalaenopsis Orchid care instructions and keep your plant looking its best.

-Good light is required for Phalaenopsis but absolutely no direct sunlight or the leaves will scorch.
+Good light is required for a Phalaenopsis plant but absolutely no direct sunlight or the leaves will scorch.
 Rotate the plant from time to time to keep growth equal.

 The orchid must never "sit" in water.
 It will need watering perhaps once or twice a week in very hot months of the year and less in colder ones.